How To Store Bread Yeast

 Perform Proofing To Check the Yeast

-Proofing is the process of checking whether the yeast is alive 7.
+Proofing is the process of checking whether the yeast is alive7.

 To proof dry yeast, perform the following steps:

-1. Bring the dry yeast to room temperature.
+1. Bring it to room temperature.

 2. Using a one to two cup measuring cup, dissolve one teaspoon of granulated sugar into 1/2 cup of water at 100-115 degrees Fahrenheit.